klee/klee.github.io/build-llvm9.md

    $ make -j2
    $ cd ..
    ```
    When `clang` or `llvm-config` are not in your `PATH` or have a custom prefix/suffix, `configure` may fail to detect their location.
 You can use the `--with-cc` and `--with-llvm-config` flags to set the paths manually.
+Alternately, you can install it via `sudo apt-get install llvm`.

    **NOTE:** If you are on a different target (i.e., not i386 or x64), you will need to run `make config` and select the correct target.
 The defaults for the other uClibc configuration variables should be fine.  <br/><br/>